 Money comes from an exchange of value.

 The way people earn their money (wages or profits) is by trading something else of value for it.
 Whether it be through a product or a service, value is transferred from one end to the other.
+Money is just a consequence of this transition.

 Take for example the cashier at a supermarket, looking to gain a position as manager.
 He can’t just fulfill his responsibilities as a cashier, and expect to one day be a manager of the store.
 Instead, he has to increase his knowledge of the operations in the store, and actively put it to use; he has to work his job as a cashier, help the guy bagging the items, guide the newbie stocking the shelves, and even be willing to clean the floors when there is a spill; most importantly, he has to maintain a patient and positive attitude throughout the entire process.